Stop using tape to attach your gels – use magnets instead

 I’ll be honest, I’ve been using this gel attachment method for a while now and I was looking at manufacturing something to sell that was branded by me that did the same job.
 The problem was, it’s almost impossible to refine this incredibly simple idea into a product that didn’t overcomplicate the process.
 This folding clip solution is just so perfect as their grips fold back out of the way and into the modifier itself.
 This then leaves that flat, even surface when closed that are perfectly suited to allow the magnets to sit flush on top of them.
 Also, the super-strong rare earth magnets are already perfectly made to almost the exact same size as the clip itself.
 Plus this whole system works exactly the same way on any diameter dish from small umbrella holder dishes, to larger background dishes.

 Designing a purpose-built product that actually did all of this better than these cheap little DIY alternatives, proved to be impossible!
 So in the end, I just decided to share it with you guys and maybe somebody else will figure out a better way…..but I doubt it ;)

-Jake Hicks is an editorial and fashion photographer who specializes in keeping the skill in the camera, not just on the screen.
+Jake Hicks is an award winning editorial and fashion photographer who specializes in keeping the skill in the camera, not just on the screen.
 For more of his work and tutorials, check out his website.
-Don’t forget to like his Facebook page, follow him on Instagram and sign up to the Jake Hicks Photography newsletter to receive Jake’s free Top Ten Studio Lighting Tips and Techniques PDF.
-This article was also published here and shared with permission.
+On Jake’s Facebook page, you can also tune in for a live stream every other Tuesday night.
+You can also sign up for the Jake Hicks Photography newsletter to receive Jake’s free Top Ten Studio Lighting Tips and Techniques PDF and be sure to download his free 50-page studio lighting book.